GhostRunners25/ghostrunners25.github.io/README.md

 # ghostrunners25.github.io
-This is GhostRunners25 Website, it contains all the files for GhostRunners25 website.
-This is programmed by GhostRunners25 himself
+This repository contains all the files for the GhostRunners25 website.
+This was all coded from scratch by Isaac Butler (GhostRunners25).
+The website entails his projects, where you can follow him and information about him.
+Please give it a visit :D